Keio University

 "Let's develop this feature to beat the competition!"
 "Let's provide users with this convenient feature!"
 It would be wonderful if we could achieve both, but reality is rarely that simple.
 You choose one and give up on the other.
 If that judgment is wrong, you could find yourself in an irreversible situation six months later.
 This is the world of the internet industry where Yahoo!
 JAPAN (hereafter Yahoo) operates.

 Currently, the place where internet utilization is most advanced in the world is actually Shenzhen.
 This request for a story reached me on my way back from inspecting Shenzhen, and I decided right then and there to tell you all this: If you are fighting within Japan, stop right now.
 We are only being left behind by the rest of the world.
-Think only of the users who use your service, and spend all your time thinking only about how to make things more convenient for them.
+Think only about the users who use your service, and spend all your time thinking only about how to make things more convenient for them.

-*Affiliations and titles are those at the time of publication.
+*Affiliations and titles are as of the time of publication.